ashrafhafiz/laravel-graphql-v1/README.md

 We will do two things here:

 -   Make the fields `user_id`, `title`,`comment`  editable, so we will add it to our  `$fillable`  array.
--   Define the relationship between post model and user model.
+-   Define the relationship between Post model and User model.
 ```bash
 <?php